Speedin' Bullet 2 Heaven: Background and recording

 In October 2013, Kid Cudi announced that he would be releasing the long-awaited third and final part of his Man on the Moon series in 2015, with an extended play (EP) due to follow as a "prelude" between his third album Indicud (2013) and the album.
 By January 2014, Cudi had expanded the EP into an album, which he surprise released the following month as Satellite Flight: The Journey to Mother Moon.
 In January 2015, he hinted at the possibility of releasing another album before Man on the Moon III in an interview with Billboard at the Sundance Film Festival.
 On April 4, 2015, Cudi announced on Twitter that his next album, titled Speedin' Bullet 2 Heaven, would be "coming really really soon".
 Later that month, he confirmed the album would not be a surprise release.

 On April 10, 2015, the American drummer Travis Barker revealed he was in the studio with Kid Cudi and praised his upcoming album.
 On May 25, 2015, Cudi announced that Speedin' Bullet 2 Heaven would have no guest features.
 On July 4, 2015, Cudi reported the album to be "98% finished" and said that its first single would be released by the end of the month.
-He also stated that it would "consist of all guitar and bass", although he later clarified that drums and electric guitar would appear on most of its tracks.
+He also stated that it would "consist of all guitar and bass", though later clarified that drums and electric guitar would appear on most of its tracks.
 A week after tweeting that he was finalizing the album's tracklisting, Cudi confirmed the album's release date on October 27, 2015.

 Speedin' Bullet 2 Heaven was recorded at Chalice, Conway and Henson Recording Studios in Los Angeles, and Red Barn Recording Studios in Big Sur.
 Cudi produced the entire album himself and performed all of its bass and guitar parts; he said that the album contained no "synths or electronic sounds" and that the only other person involved in its production was Plain Pat.
 Cudi avoided using click tracks and quantization, and recorded everything using two-inch tape "for a richer and warmer sound quality".
 Dennis Cummings, Cudi's manager, was given an executive producer credit.